SpecialsView All coupons

 If you buy a set of 4 new tires, and get all your oil changes done at H & S.

 We will rotate your tires for free on every 2nd oil change for the life of the tires!

-H & S Auto Service Offers Auto Repair Services You Can Count On!
+H & S Auto Service, Tomahawk's Best Auto Repair Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)

 Never remove the radiator cap until the engine has thoroughly cooled.
 The tightness and condition of drive belts, clamps and hoses should be checked by a pro.